arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 I went over to a corner of the town, by the woods.
 There was a little wooden shack there, with a little bar, frequented by criminals and outcasts.
 I went over to a table with the least scary looking group of people, and asked, “Is there any way I could come about five gold coins?”
 “Hullo, I’m Tim.
 We have a little job a bit north of here.
 Help us out, and five coins is yours”.
 “Whereto?”
 “The fewer questions, the better”.

 They gave me a merchant’s outfit the next day, which they’d magically shrunk to my size.
 We got in a carriage, which was pulled by these translucent iridescent mist-like beings that looked like seahorses.
-#### Subchapter 1.3
+#### Subchapter 3 of 7

 _From the perspective of Alethea and Aurielle_:

 “Let’s pick a form.”
 Alethea decided to take the form of a small young elf.
 Aurielle took the opposite route and adopted the form of an old elven wizard.

 In a few moments, they emerged out of a portal in a cave on a mountain beside the city Zior.
 They made their way down.
 A few small travelers’ outposts dotted the mountainside, serving food and drink.
 As they got close to the bottom of the mountain, they reached a dwarven settlement built on the last slight downward slope of the mountain.
 The unpaved rocky path gave way to cobblestone roads.
 As they were passing by a row of houses, an old dwarf popped out and said, “Oh wow!
 How long have you been around?
 It’s been a long time since we’ve seen any elves here.”
 Aurielle said, “We just arrived.”
 “I’m Aren.
 If you’re looking for a place to sleep tonight, I’d love to have you stay over.”
 They were looking to rest, so they took up Aren’s generous offer.
-#### Subchapter 1.4
+#### Subchapter 4 of 7

 _From the perspective of Nauriel_: